Max Verstappen holds off Lando Norris to extend title lead with Spanish GP win

 On lap 32, Norris cruised ahead of his countryman to take fourth and on lap 35, Norris went wheel-to-wheel with another of the grid’s British stars.

-The two young Englishmen were separated by mere centimetres, with Norris dropping two of his McLaren wheels on the grass before eventually forcing his way ahead at turn seven.
-Verstappen was now 9.2 sec up the road.
+The two young Englishmen were separated by mere centimetres, with Norris dropping two of his McLaren’s wheels on the grass before eventually forcing his way ahead at turn seven.
+Verstappen was now 9.2 seconds up the road.

 Norris was taking chunks of time out of Verstappen and when the Dutch driver stopped for a second time on lap 44, Norris was within five seconds.